 He departed The Palladium-Times to go back to school, literally.
 By some clerical error, Tim was hired at SUNY Oswego but that seems to have worked out more or less OK.
-His day-to-day responsibilities include writing stories, creating Web content and features, training Web writers, surviving media relations, making bad coffee, serving on too many committees and (mainly) performing other duties as assigned.
+His day-to-day responsibilities include writing stories, creating content and features, surviving media relations, making bad coffee, sharing what he thinks he’s learned with students and others, serving on too many committees and (mainly) performing other duties as assigned.

 Tim launched his first (laughably primitive) Web site in 1997.
 He has blogged since 1999, and the WordPress version of InsideTimsHead is his sixth blog (he’s since added a seventh).
 His educational Web 2.0 initiatives include launching SUNY Oswego Student Blogs, creating the college’s official Facebook Fans page and establishing Oswego’s Twitter presence.
 He works with student interns and volunteers to make Oswego’s social media presence rich, robust and responsive.
 Tim also teaches Media Copywriting, recently redefined to include plentiful Web and new media components.

-Earning a master’s in history from SUNY Oswego in 2005, Tim is currently deep (too deep?) into the Oswego History Project, which includes writing a new book in time for the college’s 2011 sesquicentennial, coordinating an oral history compilation and establishing a broad range of related resources.
+Earning a master’s in history from SUNY Oswego in 2005, Tim led the Oswego History Project, which included writing a new history for the college’s 2011 sesquicentennial (currently languishing in publishing purgatory), coordinating an oral history compilation and establishing a broad range of related resources.
 Previously, he wrote Oswego’s Public Library: A History, a book tracing the history of the longest-operating library building in New York state.

 In his rare spare time, Tim writes poetry, essays and music (he has pedestrian skills with several instruments and sings a mean karaoke version of Oklahoma!).
-He enjoys reading, mountaineering, kayaking, discovering new music, trivia and (more or less) running (on what’s left of his knees).
-The avid sports fan is faculty mentor for Oswego’s women’s hockey team.
-Tim lives in Oswego and tries to keep his cats, Fiona and Coco, fat and happy.
+He enjoys playing the bass and trying to sing in open jams, reading, mountaineering, kayaking, discovering new music, trivia and (more or less) running (on what’s left of his knees).
+The avid sports fan is faculty mentor for Oswego’s women’s hockey team and previously served as lead announcer/nominal webmaster for Port City Roller Derby.
+Tim lives in Oswego and in addition to learning about life from his son, he tries to keep his cat Coco fat and happy.